joshua-m-david/jerichoencryption/README.md

 - For PHP testing:
   - Install PHPUnit by following instructions here: http://phpunit.de/getting-started.html
-  - In /etc/php5/cli/php.ini (php.ini for the CLI) you need to edit the file and tell it to load the Skein hash extension so include the line: extension=skein.so
+  - In /etc/php/7.0/cli/php.ini (php.ini for the CLI) you need to edit the file and tell it to load the Skein hash extension so include the line:
+    `extension=skein.so`
-  - Then change directory (cd) to the directory containing the server files e.g. /var/www/jericho/server/ and run this on the command line: phpunit tests.php
+  - Then change directory (cd) to the directory containing the server files e.g. /var/www/jericho/server/ and run this on the command line:
+    `phpunit tests.php`
+    Or if using the downloaded .phar file:
+    `php phpunit.phar phpunit tests.php`